koljapluemer/inspirationbot/README.md

 The *reason* that web scraping has such a difficult legal standing is the potential malice that can be done with it: For example, if you build a site that lists cool travel destinations, I can create a web scraper that gathers all your data, copy your service, and make money off of your work.
 Furthermore, my web scraper may hit your server millions of times a minute, costing you money, and so on.

 That is *not* the kind of web scraper we are using here.
 This project literally drives traffic back to the sites it scrapes, does not copy their service or similar.
-So I don't think *inspirationbot* is doing anything unethical.
-But again, this says nothing about whether it is legal for you to run such a program and this is not legal advice.
+So, I don't think *inspirationbot* is doing anything unethical.
+But again, this says nothing about whether it is legal for you to run such a program, and this is not legal advice.

 ## FAQ